ashtonsix/Fleek/guide/2_grammar.md

 ## Modules

-Every export in your program's entry file requires an explicit [interface](./4_interfaces.md)
+Every export in your program's entry file should have an explicit [interface](./4_interfaces.md)

 ```fl
 # math.fl